thelfer/MFrontGallery/docs/papers/joss/paper.md

   meet the requirements of safety-critical studies as discussed in Section \ref{sec:mfm:introduction:safety_critical_studies}.

-The distinction between those two approaches is profound and discussed in depth in Sections \ref{sec:mfm:introduction:statement_of_need}
-and \ref{sec:mfm:introduction:typical_use_case}.

-While the first goal is common to all (mechanical) solvers, one originality of the `MFrontGallery` project is to address the second goal.
+While the first goal is common to all (mechanical) solvers, one originality of the `MFrontGallery` project is to address the second goal which is discussed in depth in Section
+\ref{sec:mfm:introduction:statement_of_need}.

 The `MFrontGallery` project also contains various high-quality `MFront` implementations.
 Those implementations may originate from the `MFront`